Heavy Metals Testing

 Heavy metals are a serious health concern.
 Research studies over the years have documented major health problems associated with heavy metal toxicity.
 Lead toxicity is a known cause of attention problems in children, and long-term has serious health risks.
 It not only damages vital brain structures, but can accumulate in the bones as well and be permanently stored in the body for years.
 Mercury exposure is another toxic metal which negatively impacts the brain and nervous system.
 Mercury toxicity has been linked to various neurological disorders that cause moodiness, emotional volatility, and odd stereotypical behavior – often seen in autism.

-There are a host of other heavy metals too such cadmium, arsenic, aluminum that have their own negative impact on health.
+There are a host of other heavy metals, such as cadmium, arsenic, aluminum that have their own negative impact on health.
 The difficulty with heavy metal toxicity is unless there is a suspected acute exposure to a heavy metals most individuals don’t ever consider that chronic heavy metal toxicity could be at the root of their health problems.
 Also, many doctors are not sufficiently trained to recognize chronic heavy metal toxicity and don’t routinely test their patients.
 This unfortunately reality leaves thousands of people vulnerable to the toxic effects of heavy metals.
 There are many different lab tests available for heavy metal detection.

 One easy to obtain lab analysis is hair testing which gives a representation of past exposure to various heavy metals, as well as what metals may be accumulating in the body.
 Hair analysis testing is a proven lab detection method that has been used for years in clinical and forensic science.
 Urine heavy metal testing is also another way of assessing for heavy metal exposure.
 The important thing to remember about urine metal testing is it is most effective for recent exposure, whereas hair testing gives a better representation of metal exposure overtime.

-Often times a urine metal test is used to monitor the excretion of heavy metals over time through a process called heavy metal detoxification therapy, aka. chelation.
+Often times a urine metal test is used to monitor the excretion of heavy metals over time through a process called heavy metal detoxification therapy, aka chelation.
 For anyone dealing with a chronic health problem, especially a neurological or mental health disorder, then heavy metal assessment should be on the list of lab tests to consider.
 Heavy metal testing is also part of the lab testing process for individuals on the autism-spectrum.
 Hair analysis is especially useful in this population of people as it is easy to obtain a sample, particularly in children.

 Recommended Lab Tests: